transferwise/icons/README.md

 ⚠️ **Important:**
 SVGs are inline elements and inline elements leave white space when rendered by browsers.
 To save some headaches when aligning your icons, make sure you added this CSS rule to your global stylesheet.
+More info in this [Stack Overflow thread](https://stackoverflow.com/a/24626986/2650174).

 ```css
 .tw-icon svg {